General emergency

 More information:

 Standards of dress and behaviour are conservative in most parts of Maldives.
+Take care not to offend.
+Public displays of affection are not tolerated on Malé and non-resort islands.

 Dress modestly in Malé (covering shoulders and knees for women) and on non-resort islands.
+This includes swimming.

-During Ramadan, eating, drinking and smoking may be illegal in public during the day.
+During Ramadan, eating, drinking, and smoking may be illegal in public during the day.
 If you're not fasting, avoid these activities around people who are.

 Explore our Ramadan page to learn more, including dates for Ramadan.